 At East Point Reserve, we decided to find somewhere shady to park the van and make lunch.
 We had a picnic on the grass under trees, near the water, and relaxed for the rest of the afternoon.

 We had arranged to meet local photographer, Louise Denton, for a low light photography session at Nightcliff Jetty.
 We had a great time.
+After a long day, we returned to Lee Point to cook a simple meal and sleep.

 Day 3: We woke early, packed up the van, and drove to Nightcliff Markets for breakfast.
 It was shady, with tables under trees, a friendly relaxed atmosphere, with a musician performing, and a variety of stalls for clothing, crafts, and food.
 We shared a huge almond and honey buckwheat pancake, and bought amazing ruby grapefruit, pawpaw, and bok choy from two stalls with very friendly women, before we drove south out of Darwin.